Icy-Mint/Building-Energy-Data-Viz-v2/DATABASE_IMPLEMENTATION.md

 ### API Route Security

 - The upload API route uses `supabaseAdmin` (service role) for storage operations
-- In production, add authentication middleware to verify user identity
-- Currently accepts `userId` from request - should be replaced with session-based auth
+- Authentication is verified server-side using `getCurrentUserId()` from `lib/supabase/auth.ts`
+- User ID is retrieved from auth session (cookies), not from request body
+- Returns 401 Unauthorized if user is not authenticated
+- RLS policies ensure users can only access their own data

 ## Next Steps